alfio-event/serverless-functions/README.md

 # Alf.io Serverless Functions
-This repository contains Go-functions, designed to support some of ours [Extensions](git@github.com:alfio-event/serverless-functions.git)
+This repository contains Go-functions, designed to support some of our [Extensions](git@github.com:alfio-event/serverless-functions.git)

 ## Sponsor
 This project is sponsored by: